endk17/endk17/README.md

 - 🌱 Trying to automate myself out of a job! ⚙️

-- 👯 The tech stacks that I like to collaborate on involve: Python and/or Public Cloud Platforms ☁️
+- 👯 The tech stacks that I like to collaborate on involve: Python/Go :computer: and/or Public Cloud Platforms ☁️

 - ⚡ Fun fact: I've yet to automate myself out of a job! 😄